 Below you will find actions that you can take at the federal, state, and local level.
 Help make a difference and get involved.
 Your voice does matter, and can make a difference!

-Comment on the US Dietary Guidelines
+The US Dietary Guidelines

 - Remove DAIRY as a food group.
 Research shows that milk does not build strong bones.
 Lately, the dairy industry has been promoting milk for protein, and yet protein is not a nutrient of concern and most people get too much protein.
 What’s more, people of color have high rates of lactose intolerance.
 Humans simply have no need for milk past the age of weaning, much less milk from another species—AND FOR OUR GUIDELINES TO BE ENCOURAGING ITS CONSUMPTION BY PEOPLE WHOSE NORMAL BIOLOGY DOES NOT TOLERATE IT IS, FRANKLY, A FORM OF RACIAL BIAS.
 Another common problem is chronic constipation in children from undiagnosed dairy allergies.
 Instead, add a Calcium Group, and encourage greens, beans, and other high calcium plant foods, as well as exercise, for bone strength.
 At the very least, the guidelines should promote the inclusion of non-dairy milks wherever cow’s milk is offered.
 Humans have no more need for cow’s milk than they do for horse milk, since milk is for baby mammals and specifically for the same species.